Hecke and Galois Properties of Special Cycles on Unitary Shimura Varieties: Introduction

 \subsection{Motivation}

 In \cite{gross:heegner-representation}, Gross outlines a program to link automorphic $L$-functions with special cycles on Shimura varieties via the Gross--Prasad restriction problems for automorphic representations.
 A basic case is the case of classical Heegner points on modular curves and restrictions of automorphic representations on $\GL_2$ to a non-split torus associated to an imaginary quadratic field.
-Subsequently, the work of Gan, Gross and Prasad provides Gross--Zagier type conjectures for classical groups \cite[\S 26--27]{gan-gross-prasad} relating two major conjectures in number theory: the Birch and Swinnerton-Dyer conjecture (and its generalizations to higher dimensions via the Bloch--Kato--Beilinson conjectures) and the Langlands reciprocity conjectures.
+Subsequently, the work of Gan, Gross and Prasad provides Gross--Zagier type conjectures for classical groups \cite[\S 26--27]{gan-gross-prasad} relating two major open questions in number theory: the Birch and Swinnerton-Dyer conjecture (and its generalizations to higher dimensions via the Bloch--Kato--Beilinson conjectures) and the Langlands reciprocity conjectures.

 It is thus of interest to study whether the Gross--Zagier type conjectures from \cite{gan-gross-prasad} imply new results towards the Bloch--Kato--Beilinson conjectures.
 Such a program will aim at generalizing Kolyvagin's proof of the Birch and Swinnerton-Dyer conjecture for the case when the analytic rank of the elliptic curve is at most one \cite{kolyvagin:euler_systems, gross:kolyvagin} and provide a more conceptual representation-theoretic understanding of the latter.
-As a first major arithmetic application to the Bloch--Kato conjectures, we aim at applying it to the Bloch--Kato--Beilinson conjecture (see~Conjecture~\ref{conj:bloch-kato-beilinson}).
-In order to achieve that, we need an Euler system similar to the Euler system of Heegner points originally considered by Kolyvagin.
-Since the Heegner point analogue of \cite[Conj.27.1]{gan-gross-prasad} is a higher-dimensional cycle on a Shimura variety, one could hope for Euler system constructed from similar special cycles, but defined over increasing abelian extensions of the reflex field.
+To achieve that, one needs an Euler system similar to Kolyvagin's Euler system of Heegner points.
+Since the Heegner point analogue of \cite[Conj.27.1]{gan-gross-prasad} is a higher-dimensional cycle on a Shimura variety, one could hope for an Euler system constructed from similar special cycles, but defined over increasing abelian extensions of the reflex field.
 Using $p$-adic Abel--Jacobi maps, one can obtain cohomology classes in the appropriate Selmer groups of geometric $p$-adic Galois representations appearing in the cohomology of Shimura varieties associated to unitary groups and subsequently, apply Kolyvagin's method to these classes.